-The formation of structures in the interaction network arises from the way information flow within the swarm which, in turn, alters the dynamics of the swarm.
+The formation of structures in the interaction network arises from the way information flows within the swarm, which, in turn, alters the dynamics of the swarm.
 The existence of well-connected nodes in $\mathbf{I}$ indicates frequent information flows in the swarm.
-The constant interaction among certain individuals leads to their respective nodes in the interaction network to be clustered.
+The constant interaction among specific individuals leads to their respective nodes in the interaction network to be clustered.
 To capture these clusters, we can gradually remove the edges of $\mathbf{I}$ according to their weight; the components that emerge during this network destruction represent the information flows within the swarm~(see \figurename~\ref{fig-panel3}A).
-The dis-connectivity emerges from the percolation threshold surpassed.

 Note that the pace at which these components appear relates to the swarm dynamics.
 A slow increase suggests an exploration search mode in which individuals share information among distinct groups and thus create social interactions with various levels of tie strength.
-A rapid increase suggests, however, an exploitation search mode in which individuals interact with few same sources and thus create a center of information with similar levels of tie strength.
+A rapid increase suggests, however, an exploitation search mode in which individuals interact with a few same sources and thus create a center of information with similar levels of tie strength.

-With the definition in Eq.~\eqref{eq:swarm_influence_graph_time}, we can now examine the search mode in the PSO.
+With the definition in Eq.~\eqref{eq:swarm_influence_graph_time}, we can now examine the search mode in the PSO algorithm.
 For instance, we analyze $\mathbf{I}$ of swarms using different topology parameters---that are known to lead the swarm to behave differently---while solving the same problem.
 As shown in \figurename~\ref{fig-panel3}B, with the global topology, the particle swarm presents exploitation behavior, whereas the ring topology leads the system to explore different information sources.
-Note that this analysis differs from the typical analysis on the relationship between fitness and topology structure\cite{Kennedy2002,mendesPHD,6855840}.
+Note that this analysis differs from the typical analysis of the relationship between fitness and topology structure\cite{Kennedy2002,mendesPHD,6855840}.
 Here we focus on the way particles interact during the swarm search when using different structures: the communication topology affects the diversity of the \textit{interactions} in the swarm, generating different interaction networks.

 To consider the swarm ability to maintain different frequent information flows, we can analyze the network destruction while varying $t_w$ to include frequency and recency in the analysis of the flows. \figurename~\ref{fig-panel3}C depicts the number of components that emerge when edges are removed from $\mathbf{I}$ with increasing time windows.
 The interaction network of a particle swarm with global topology seems to be destroyed at the same pace in both perspectives of frequency (i.e., high $t_w$) and recency (i.e., low $t_w$).
 The interactions of the particles within this topology promote a lack of diversity in the information flows in short and long terms.